- At what grade levels are there openings?

 - Why doesn't Waynflete offer Advanced Placement classes?

 Parent and student visits for applicants to Middle and Upper School begin in mid-October, and commence on November 1 for applicants to the Lower School.
 We encourage families to both visit the school and submit application materials in a timely manner.
-The majority of students complete their applications by February 10, and the Admission decisions are mailed on March 10.
+The majority of students complete their applications by February 10.
+The Admission Office will notify first-round applicants on March 10.
+Families who apply later will be notified within several weeks of completing the admission process.
 For details see the Admission Timeline.

 We recommend that you wait to distribute recommendation forms and transcript/progress report requests to your child's current school until after the first marking period to allow teachers to get to know their students.
 We encourage families interested in learning about Waynflete for the future to contact the Admission Office at 207.774.5721, ext.
 1224 to schedule a visit to campus.
 We also invite students and parents to attend our Admission event offerings to experience firsthand different aspects of our program.